Mongolia deal gives guarantee to lenders for major mine project

-ULAN BATOR Mongolia has extended its cooperation with a World Bank insurer, overcoming another obstacle ahead of a $5.4 billion (3.87 billion pounds) expansion project to its largest mine, the Oyu Tolgoi copper deposit.
+ULAN BATOR, April 21 Mongolia has extended its cooperation with a World Bank insurer, overcoming another obstacle ahead of a $5.4 billion expansion project to its largest mine, the Oyu Tolgoi copper deposit.

-Disputes with Oyu Tolgoi's lead developer, Rio Tinto (RIO.AX), have prevented the construction of an underground mine that Rio says will unlock 80 percent of the copper wealth.
+Disputes with Oyu Tolgoi's lead developer, Rio Tinto , have prevented the construction of an underground mine that Rio says will unlock 80 percent of the copper wealth.

 The Multilateral Investment Guarantee Agency Mongolia (MIGA) said on Monday Mongolia had extended its cooperation with it from April 18.